jchambers/java-otp/README.md

 ## Usage

 To demonstrate generating one-time passwords, we'll focus on the TOTP algorithm.
-To create a TOTP generator with a default password length, time step, and HMAC algorithm:
+To create a TOTP generator with a default password length (6 digits), time step (30 seconds), and HMAC algorithm (HMAC-SHA1):

 ```java
 final TimeBasedOneTimePasswordGenerator totp = new TimeBasedOneTimePasswordGenerator();